Wonderful on Tap

-Looking after water means looking after nature and the environment too.
+Looking after our water means looking after nature too

-That’s why we’re launching our biggest ever project to give nature a boost across our region.
-We’re going to:
+Our Great Big Nature Boost - our biggest ever project - will give nature a massive boost across our region, we’re going to be:

 What’s good for nature is great for your water!